salrashid123/gcloud_component/README.md

 ## Introduction

-[Gcloud](https://cloud.google.com/sdk/gcloud/) is the command line interface Google Cloud Platform customers use to manage their resources.  customers often need to exeute complex, chained or repetitive task using gcloud.
+[Gcloud](https://cloud.google.com/sdk/gcloud/) is the command line interface Google Cloud Platform customers use to manage their resources.  customers may need to exeute complex, chained or repetitive task using gcloud.
 For example, the scripts described in this [post](https://cloudplatform.googleblog.com/2016/06/filtering-and-formatting-fun-with.html) describes some techniques to script gcloud.

 Large organizations may want to extend gcloud and add components that they define for specific tasks for their org with arguments they would define.